gaylemcclure/readme-generator/README-Eg.md

   </ol>

   ## INSTALLATION
-  yess
+  Come on Eileen

   ## USAGE
-  yess
+  Come on Eileen

   ## LICENCE
-  Distributed under the undefined.
+  Distributed under the Apache license 2.0.
+For more information, see <a href=https://opensource.org/licenses/Apache-2.0>here</a>

   ## CONTRIBUTING
-  yess
+  Come on Eileen

   ## TESTS
-  yess
+  Come on Eileen

   ## QUESTIONS
-  Github Username: <a href='https://github.com/yess'>yess</a>
+  Github Username: <a href='https://github.com/Come on Eileen'>Come on Eileen</a>
-  Feel free to email me at yess for further questions.
+  Feel free to email me at Come on Eileen for further questions.